CarlosEmilioAlcantara/exercises/README.md

 This is a repository for whatever I'm learning.
-It's only MySQL at the current moment.
+The 'css-responsive' and 'php' folders are messy right now ^ᵕ^'.

 ![Haru Nonaka](haru.gif)